 The Barnet Cultural Education Partnership (BCEP) project aims to provide a rich cultural education for every child and young person in the borough.
 The partnership supports three strands of activity: Performing Arts Education, Culture and Heritage and Health and Well-being.
 Within the broad project there is a special focus on children with special needs, pupil referral units, faith schools and home schooled children.

-Middlesex was part of the original bidding group that won funding from A New Direction (Arts Council England funding organisation) and the John Lyons Trust.
-The funding is for three years and includes a full-time project manager post who is based at Artsdepot.
+Middlesex was part of the original bidding group that won funding from A New Direction (Arts Council England funding organisation) and the John Lyon's Charity.
+The funding is for three years and includes a full-time project manager post who is based at artsdepot.
 The project will be guided by a Steering Committee, a Youth Panel and three themed Working Groups - Performing Arts and Education, Health and Wellbeing, Culture and Heritage.

 "Creativity in education is as essential as STEM, Maths and English and its importance has been ignored for too long.
 Being creative and developing creative skills supports mental well-being and resilience during childhood, adolescence and later life and should be nurtured."
 Dr Lesley Main, Middlesex

 Middlesex is in a unique position to provide strategic leadership when it comes to creative education and developing cultural projects.
 Our students are participating in the project from the start.
 They were involved as part of the support team and as performers for the launch event at artsdepot in October that was attended by over 120 arts teachers, practitioners and sector professionals.
 One of our second students is part of the Youth Panel and some of our music staff and students are working with Barnet Education Arts Trust (BEAT) on a collaborative Christmas Concert in the MDX Quad in December, the first in a series of projects.